Ion: Anions and cations

 There are additional names used for ions with multiple charges.
 For example, an ion with a −2 charge is known as a dianion and an ion with a +2 charge is known as a dication.
 A zwitterion is a neutral molecule with positive and negative charges at different locations within that molecule.

 Cations and anions are measured by their ionic radius and they differ in relative size: "Cations are small, most of them less than 10−10 m (10−8 cm) in radius.
 But most anions are large, as is the most common Earth anion, oxygen.
 From this fact it is apparent that most of the space of a crystal is occupied by the anion and that the cations fit into the spaces between them."

 The terms anion and cation (for ions that respectively travel to the anode and cathode during electrolysis) were introduced by Michael Faraday in 1834 following his consultation with William Whewell.

 Natural occurrences

 Ions are ubiquitous in nature and are responsible for diverse phenomena from the luminescence of the Sun to the existence of the Earth's ionosphere.
 Atoms in their ionic state may have a different color from neutral atoms, and thus light absorption by metal ions gives the color of gemstones.
-In both inorganic and organic chemistry (including biochemistry), the interaction of water and ions is extremely important; an example is energy that drives the breakdown of adenosine triphosphate (ATP).
+In both inorganic and organic chemistry (including biochemistry), the interaction of water and ions is often relevant for understanding properties of systems; an example of their importance is in the breakdown of adenosine triphosphate (ATP), which provides the energy for many reactions in biological systems.